carpentries-incubator/jekyll-pages-novice/_episodes/github-pages.md

 your repository's Web URL (as not everyone will have access to your repository's `Settings` to find it) and add descriptive topics or tags about the content or technologies used in your repository or project.

-You can edit the details of your repository by clicking on the little cog button as shown on the figure below.
+You can edit the details of your repository by clicking on the little cog/gear button as shown on the figure below.

 <img src="../fig/repository_details.png" alt="Repository details" width="width=800">